 But when I walked out and said goodbye, the change was undeniable, I had transformed.
-I walked out a yoga teacher who taught both in studios and online, created a thriving online blog that morphed into a business (goodbye soul sucking cubical), became a wife to my husband, released the surface layers of desire, materialism, and comparison, and forever knew what my path would now entail.
+I walked out a yoga teacher who taught both in studios and online, created a thriving online blog that morphed into a business (goodbye soul sucking cube land), became a wife to my husband, released the surface layers of desire, materialism, and comparison, and knew deep within me that a path was waiting for me.

 I walked into that space a young, somewhat lost soul, and said goodbye to that space as a driven, know my purpose woman.

 The yoga practice changed me and it can change you too.